Cristianbergamo/TraceRecursio/README.md

 ![Settings Panel](./assets/images/view_setting.png)

 ## How It Works

 The `@Trace` decorator monitors the execution of recursive functions.
 The key method is `get_graph`, which generates an interactive HTML file displaying:
 - **Nodes**: Represent each function call.
+- **Edges**: Show the relationship between parent and child function calls.
+- **Detailed information**: Each node contains the arguments, return value, and call order for the corresponding function call.

+The `get_graph` method accepts a string as an argument, which should be the name of the decorated function.
+This method generates and saves the HTML file of the recursion graph in the root directory where the code is executed.

+The `@Trace` decorator monitors the execution of recursive functions.
+The key method is `get_graph`, which generates an interactive HTML file displaying:
+- **Nodes**: Represent each function call.